MourabitElBachir/Coursera_Capstone/The_Battle_of_Neighborhoods_full_report.md

 <img src="images/dist_restaurants.JPG" alt="Restaurants distribution">

 The Restaurants distribution are much more different between Paris and New York City.
-In New York City this kind of business seems also saturated, with lots of places distributed between several neighborhoods, while in Paris there are much more inequality in restaurantss distribution between the neighborhoods - In Paris this kind of business is concentrated in few neighborhoods.
+In Paris this kind of business seems also saturated, with lots of places distributed between several neighborhoods, while in New York City there are much more inequality in restaurantss distribution between the neighborhoods - In New York City this kind of business is concentrated in few neighborhoods.

 **Services Distribution in Each City**